evidencebp/commit-classification/resources.md

 In Proceedings of the 13th International Conference on Predictive Models and Data Analytics in Software Engineering, PROMISE, pages 97–106, New York, NY, USA, 2017.
 ACM

+B. Ray, D. Posnett, V. Filkov, and P. Devanbu.
+[A large scale study of programming languages and code quality in github](https://web.cs.ucdavis.edu/~filkov/papers/lang_github.pdf).
+In Proceedings of the 22Nd ACM SIGSOFT International Symposium on Foundations of Software Engineering, FSE 2014, pages 155–165, New York, NY, USA, 2014.
+ACM.